Stanley Cup playoffs: Overtime rules

 Unlike the regular season where a contest could eventually be decided in a shootout, overtime in the playoffs is played in multiple sudden-death, 20-minute five-on-five periods until one team scores.
-Although a playoff game could theoretically last indefinitely, only two contests have reached six overtime periods, and both of those did not go beyond six.
+Although a playoff game could theoretically last indefinitely, only two contests have reached six overtime periods, and neither of those went beyond six.
 During playoff overtime periods, the only break is to shovel away the loose ice shavings at the first stoppage after the period is halfway finished.

 History

 Origins

 The Stanley Cup was commissioned in 1892 as the Dominion Hockey Challenge Cup and was named after Lord Stanley of Preston, the Governor General of Canada who donated it as an award to Canada's top-ranking amateur ice hockey club.
 The entire Stanley family supported the sport, the sons and daughters all playing and promoting the game.
 The first Cup was then awarded in 1893 to Montreal Hockey Club.

 During the period from 1893 to 1914, the champions held the Cup until they lost their league title to another club, or a champion from another league issued a formal challenge and subsequently defeated them in a special game or series.
 The competitive format of each Cup challenge was determined by negotiation between the two clubs.
 Furthermore, none of the leagues that played for the Cup had a formal playoff system to decide their respective champions; whichever team finished in first place after the regular season won the league title.
 A playoff would only be played if teams tied for first-place in their leagues at the end of the regular season.

 As the prestige of winning the Cup grew, so did the need to attract top players, and thus professional teams first became eligible to challenge for the Stanley Cup in 1906.
 Then in 1908, the Allan Cup was introduced as the trophy for Canada's amateurs, and the Stanley Cup became a symbol of professional hockey supremacy.
 In 1910, the National Hockey Association (NHA) held its inaugural season and soon emerged as the best professional hockey league in Canada, keeping the Cup for the next four years.
 In 1914, the Victoria Aristocrats of the Pacific Coast Hockey Association (PCHA) challenged the NHA and Cup champion Toronto Blueshirts.
 One year later, the NHA and the PCHA began an agreement in which their respective champions would face each other annually for the Stanley Cup, effectively ending the Cup challenge games.

 After years of the NHA not having an annual playoff tournament to determine its league champion, the 1916–17 NHA season saw the league split its schedule into two halves with the top team from each half moving on to the league finals, which was a two-game total goals series.
 The PCHA continued to award their league title to the team that finished in first place after the regular season.